Mohamed-E-Fayed/Translation-from-to-Arabic-and-English/README.md

 # Translation-from-to-Arabic-and-English
 This repo contains my work to train and test [**BERT-fused model**](https://github.com/bert-nmt/bert-nmt) in Arabic-English language pairs.
-For more info about the models, please check

 ## About BERT-fused model
 This model is introduced in [Incorporating BERT into NMT](https://arxiv.org/abs/2002.06823) paper.
 This paper was published in ICLR conference 2020.